Scientists, drugmakers, charities sign UK deal on animal research

 Britons broadly support the use of animals in experiments, under strict conditions and only when there is no alternative.

-An Ipsos MORI poll conducted in 2012 found around 80 percent of those asked were "conditional acceptors" of the use of animals in scientific research - they approved of it for medical purposes, under good conditions.
+An Ipsos MORI poll conducted in 2012 found around 80 percent of those asked were "conditional acceptors" of the use of animals in scientific research - in other words, they agreed with it for medical purposes and/or in good welfare conditions.

-But around a fifth of Britons are unhappy about the use of animals in research.
-Many say they would like to know more about what goes on in laboratories where animal experiments are conducted.
+But around a fifth of Britons are unhappy about the use of animals in research, and many say they would like to know more about what goes on in laboratories where animal experiments are conducted.

 Some 4.11 million experiments were carried out on animals in Britain in 2012, the vast majority of them (74 percent) on mice.